 Think of feedback as having the following components:1

 The TJC initiative recommends that at least one partnering agency has the capacity to plan and implement routine assessments and evaluations of the initiative.
+This agency will utilize this capacity to advance the overarching goals of TJC and will feedback its results regularly to stakeholder decision makers to inform decision making, organizational reorientation, and resource allocation.
 Building your internal capacities to make evaluation part of your agency, instead of using outside consultants or evaluators to analyze your TJC initiative, is important because it

 However, if you don’t have in-house research staff, you may want to partner with local research organizations or academic institution to help you with your evaluations.

 1 Miles, Mathew, Harvey Hornstein, Daniel Callahan, Paula Calder, and R. Steven Schiavo.
 1969.
 “The Consequences of Survey Feedback: Theory and Evaluation.”
 In The Planning of Change, edited by Warren Bennis, Kenneth D. Benne, and Robert Chin (457–68).
 New York: Holt, Rinehart and Winston.